 Hulu vs Netflix: Plans and pricing

 Netflix offers three subscription plans: Basic, Standard, and Premium.
 The first one will set you back $9 per month and lets you watch as many shows and movies you want.
 However, you can only stream them in SD quality and on one device at a time.
-The Standard plan, which comes in at $13 per month, is a much better option for most people, as the resolution gets bumped up to HD and you can stream on two devices at the same time.
-If you want to stream content in 4K and on as many as four devices at the same time, you’ll have to go with the Premium plan that costs $16 per month.
+The Standard plan, which comes in at $13 per month, is a much better option for most people.
+The resolution gets bumped up to HD and you can stream on two devices at the same time.
+If you want to stream content in 4K and on as many as four devices at the same time, go with the Premium plan.
+It costs $16 per month.
 All three plans offer a 30-day free trial, are ad-free, and let you download content for offline use.

 Hulu’s also has three plans in its lineup, but they are quite different from Netflix’s offering.
 The cheapest one comes in at just $6 per month and gives you unlimited access to Hulu’s content library.
 However, it’s ad-supported, which means your shows will be interrupted by commercials.
 If you can’t stand those pesky commercials, the ad-free plan is a better but more expensive option — it costs $12 per month.
 It also adds support for downloading TV shows and some movies for offline viewing.
 Hulu also recently added limited support for 4K resolution.
 However, it’s only available to a limited number of TV shows and movies.